Blending and transforming grids and images

 Note: No space is allowed between the option flag and the associated arguments.

 grdmix will perform various operations involving images and grids.
-We either use a alpha grid, image, or constant to add a new alpha (transparency) layer to the image given as raster1, or we will blend the two raster1 and raster2 (grids or images) using the weights for raster1 and the complementary 1 - weights for raster2 and save to outfile.
+We either use an alpha grid, image, or constant to add a new alpha (transparency) layer to the image given as raster1, or we will blend the two raster1 and raster2 (grids or images) using the weights for raster1 and the complementary 1 - weights for raster2 and save to outfile.
 Alternatively, we will deconstruct an image into its component (red, green, blue or gray) grid layers or we construct an image from its normalized component grids.
 All operations support adjusting the final color image via an intensity grid, converting a color image to monochrome, or strip off the alpha layer.
 All raster?, alpha, intensity and weights files must have the same dimensions.
 The optional alpha, intensity and weights files may be replaced by constant values instead.

 If only one is given and -C is not set then raster1 must be an image.
 If two are given then raster1 and raster2 must both be either images or grids.
 If three are given then they must all be grids and -C must be set.

 The name for the output raster.
 For images, use one of these extensions: tif (GeoTIFF), gif, png, jpg, bmp, or ppm.
+For grids, see Grid File Formats.

 Get a constant alpha (0-1), or a grid (0-1) or image (0-255) with alphas.
 The final image will have a transparency layer add based on these values.